deejgregor/datadog-interceptors/README.md

 * `dd.error.promote.error.tags.enable` - set this to `true` to promote the standard error tags to the Service Entry Span.
 This is to help enable Error Tracking.
 * `dd.error.set.mapping` - comma-separated key=value list of tags to remap when the error status is set to true.
 This is useful for mapping custom tags to standard error tags to help enable Error Tracking.
-* `dd.trace.metric.tags` - comma-separated list of tags to copy from matching spans to generated metrics.
 * `dd.span.set.resource_name.tag`, `dd.span.set.operation_name.tag`, `dd.span.set.span_type.tag` - specify the span tag(s) to copy into the span's resource name, operation name, and/or span type, respectively.

 ## Configuration examples